andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-1.md

 In the early months of 2017, I decided to purchase a Fuji X100 camera with the intent of using it for a trip to Cuba I was planning for later that year.
 It seemed like the perfect travel and street photography camera.
 If you’re not familiar with it, this is essentially a rangefinder camera with a fixed focal length lens that has a 35mm field of view.

-I grew up shooting film, and the ultimate camera always seemed to be the Leica M rangefinder with a 35mm lens -- The camera used by the old masters, Henri Cartier Bresson, Gary Winnogrand, Walker Evans, Man Ray and Kertesz, and countless others.
+When I started learning photography many years ago, the ultimate camera always seemed to be the Leica M rangefinder with a 35mm lens.
+It was used by the old masters, Henri Cartier Bresson, Gary Winnogrand, Walker Evans, Man Ray,  Kertesz, and countless others.

 This Fuji X100 seemed to be the modern equivalent of that.
 Small, lightweight, fast and discreet.
 Most of all, I found it an inspiring piece of gear to use, and unlike any camera I’ve owned before, I wanted to shoot with it all the time.

 After a weekend photowalk, I was sharing images with a fellow photographer (Hi Stewart!) and he asked me if I’d ever considered doing a photo-a-day project.

 I admitted I had not.
 I always found the concept a bit of a gimmick, and who has time to do something EVERY DAY?
 I initially dismissed the challenge, but something in the back of my mind kept nagging me.
 What if I DID shoot a photo every day.
 What would happen, if anything?
 Would I get better?

-Would I tap into some part of my subconscious and unlock my personal style -- which is that constant quest I’d been on for more than 20 years at that point, and which was responsible for maybe all the insecurities I’ve had as a photographer.
-How I could be a photographer and not understand what my own style is -- maybe this project could help me discover that.
+Would I finally unlock my personal style -- which is that constant quest I’d been on for more than 20 years at that point, and which was responsible for maybe all the insecurities I’ve had as a photographer.
+After all, how I could be a photographer and not understand what my own style is -- maybe this project could help me discover that.

 What would it feel like at the end to look back and reflect on at least 365 images taken over a course of a year?
 What body of work would I end up with?